- Affordable subscription options that can drop to$1.11 a month with a three-year plan.

 How Much Does FastestVPN Cost?

 Now that we’ve gone over some of the higher-level aspects of what FastestVPN is bringing to the table, let’s take a closer look at their prices.
 There are four tiers to their service, beginning with a standard monthly plan.
-From there, subscription plans jump to one year, three-year or five-year agreements, billed at different intervals.
+From there, subscription plans jump to one or three-year agreements, billed at different intervals.

 All of the subscription plans include capacity for up to ten devices, which we felt to be sufficient enough to cover our entire household.
 Another great aspect of their pricing model is additional devices could be added to our plan for one dollar per device.